-Chapter 3 - Head Boy and Girl
+Chapter 3 : Head Boy and Girl

 Lily made her way with James, Sirius, Remus, Peter, Alice, Belle, and Frank into the Great Hall.
 The astounding appearance of the bewitched ceiling captured her and coaxed the corners of her full lips to tilt up by just a fraction.

 A million stars shined against a sky full of royal purple and black, with a barely there sliver of a moon resting contently on the night.
-The feeling of happiness felt so foreign to her that it took a moment of acceptance before she realized that she was, in fact, experiencing the warm sense of joy.
+The feeling of happiness felt so foreign to her that it took a moment of acceptance before she realized that she was, in fact, experiencing the warm sensation of joy.

 “Welcome home, Evans,” James whispered to her, grabbing her hand and giving it a reassuring squeeze.
 The easy touch of affection caused her heart to do a small leap inside her chest.

 No, the word jumped from somewhere in the back of her mind to the very front, focusing all of her thoughts on it.
 No. It wasn’t time to think about exactly what had happened between her and James during the last three weeks.
 The essence of her parents still strangled her with nearly every breath, and wondering why her heart had leapt so willingly just had no place.

 Something crept up behind the odd contradiction of emotions, and as soon as she recognized the feeling, she willed herself to stop thinking: guilt.
-It slowly surrounded her on all sides, her parents were less than three weeks in the ground — why had she even felt that small leap?
+It slowly surrounded her on all sides; her parents were less than three weeks in the ground — why had she even felt that small leap?
 Was she so cold that she could just move on with her life?
 The idea blurred out the chaos of the Great Hall and for a moment she became terrified it would overtake her.

 “What do you think, Lily?”
 Sirius's voice cut through her thoughts, and she silently thanked God for small mercies.